Parrhesia-Base/poem-proxy/README.md

 - [ ] Write comprehensive tests to ensure functionality is not lost
 - [ ] Write comprehensive documentation that shows clear examples of how to use the proxy

 As you can see, this proxy service is not yet fully functional.
 The items checked off have been tested and do work to some limited capacity.

-I have successfully used this proxy to bridge my Poem webserver to a Sveltekit webserver, though advanced functionality is still not there.
+# About
+### Purpose
+Poem-proxy is a sub-project of [Parrhesia](https://github.com/Parrhesia-Base/Parrhesia).
+It is meant to facilitate a seamless user experience for front-end development without needing to route internet traffic to multiple backend servers.
+Instead, all connections can be sent to the Rust backend, which will sort through and forward any necessary requests.

+Parrhesia will officially support Sveltekit as the front-end framework of choice, and even today this proxy endpoint can handle all its basic functionality.
+Even Hot-Module-Reloading, which is a massive boost to the development experience.

-# Documentation
+### Documentation
-Documentation is not yet finished, but can be found [here]().
+Documentation is also in work, and can be found [here](https://docs.rs/poem-proxy/latest/poem_proxy).
 Just remember that it's a work-in-progress.
-[Parhesia](https://github.com/Parrhesia-Base/Parrhesia) is nowhere near completion, but you can check out that repository to see how this proxy endpoint is currently being used.
+[Parhesia](https://github.com/Parrhesia-Base/Parrhesia) is nowhere near completion, but you can check out that repository to see how this endpoint is currently being used.

-# Purpose

-The main purpose of this is to enable rust backends to forward requests to other servers, such as a NodeJS server.
-For example, if you are developing an app with sveltekit, you miss out on a lot of its advantages if you serve it as a static site using the **StaticFilesEndpoint**.
-For one thing, you won't see automatic updates from HMR.

-Even if you eventually want to use the **StaticFilesEndpoint**, this can be useful for app development before moving over to the static generation.
+### Contributing
+Due to the small scale of this project, code contributions really aren't currently needed.
+That being said, I am in need of people knowledgable with proxies to review my work and ensure it is correct and follows today's proxy standards.
+In addition, please create issues if you come across any bugs or have any other ideas on how this proxy can be improved.

-## License
+### License
 This code is licensed under the [MIT License](https://github.com/Parresia-Web/poem-proxy/blob/main/LICENSE).
 If you make improvements, please consider contributing them back to main.
 You are completely free to use this code and this library for any purpose.
+Anything you contribute shall be licensed as MIT, without additional terms or conditions.